ryandoren/ryandoren.github.io/content/posts/Gatech-CS-1301-Computing-in-Python-I.md

 An error that occurs when the line of code we've written can't be read by the computer because it doesn't match the computer's expectation for the programming language's grammar.

 ### Basic debugging
-- **Print Debugging:** A form of debugging where print statements are added throughout the code to check how the program is flowing.
+- **Print Debugging:** A form of debugging where print statements are added *throughout the code* to check how the program is flowing.
-- **Scope Debugging:** A form of debugging where print statements are added to check the status of the variables in the program at different  stages to see how they are changing.
+- **Scope Debugging:** A form of debugging where print statements are added to check the status of the *variables in the program at different  stages* to see how they are changing.
+(Debugging *small sections* of a program to make sure things have run correctly so far.)
+- **Rubber Duck Debugging:** A form of debugging where the programmer explains the logic, goals, and operations to an inanimate listener to methodically step through the code.
+The point is when faced with a hard to solve problem, try explaining it from scratch.
+Oftentimes, you'll find the solution.

+> Rubber duck debugging was introduced by the 1999 book *The Pragmatic Programmer*, and it refers to a programmer who carried around a rubber duck to which to explain problems.
+By explaining things to the duck, the programmer often found the solution.